daaku/gh-action-apt-install/readme.md

 # gh-action-apt-install

-Cache `apt-install` in GitHub Actions.
+Cache `apt install` in GitHub Actions.

 Essentially, this bundles all installed files into a single zstd compressed tarball cached using [actions/cache](https://github.com/actions/cache) for